 - Traditional Information Extraction

 - This will be the main focus in the course

 - Which templates we want is predefined

 - For our example: disease outbreaks

 - Instance types are predefined

 - For our example: diseases, locations, dates

 - Relation types are predefined

 - For our example, outbreak: when, what, where?

 - Corpus is often clearly specified

 - For our example: a newspaper corpus (e.g., the New York Times), with new articles appearing each

 day

 - However, there are other interesting scenarios...

 - Information Retrieval

 - Given an information need, find me documents that meet this need from a collection of documents

 - For instance: Google uses short queries representing an abstract information need to search the web

 - Non-traditional IE

 - Two other interesting IE scenarios

-- · Question answering
+- Question answering

 - Structured summarization

 - Open IE

 - IE without predefined templates!

-Wiill cover this later
+- Will cover this at the end of the semester